*Updated 5/16/23

 Before you start harness training your cat, you’ll need to figure out what kind of cat harness to get.
 You’ll definitely want to get a harness rather than a collar because it is unsafe to leash-walk a cat with just a collar.
 Walking a cat that way can lead to choking or injury to your cat’s throat.

 There are several types of cat harnesses out there.
 Popular harness styles include the Roman harness, the step-in harness, and the walking vest or walking jacket.
 Each have their own pros and cons, and what works best for one cat might not be what works best for yours.
-You will likely need to buy a couple different ones to figure out which is best for your kitty.
-Check out our Cat Harness Style Guide for more information on the different cat harness styles.

 Picking out a Cat Leash